SANElibDevTeam/SANElib/README.md

      ```

   9. Create pull request to merge issue branch to dev branch.

      Choose the branch you want to merge on the right (here kmeans) and the dev branch on the left.
        ![Create Pull request](images/PullRequest.png)

+  10. Create a new folder under lib with the name of your implementation.

+  11. Create a new folder "sql_templates" in your implementation folder.

+  12. Create your main python file (e.g. "implementation_x").

+  13. Add your implemenation_x.py to init.py inside the lib folder.

+  14. Extend sanelib.py with your implementation (x = lib.x.x(db))

 #### Database functions (util)